neeth97/Data-Visualization-Dashboards-Explained/Tableau Interactive Dashboards /House-Sales-in-King-County/README.md

 **Interactive Tooltips:** Hover over any data point to get detailed information.

-**Navigation Icons:** Easily navigate through different sections using the icons at the left.
+**Navigation Icons:** Easily navigate through different sections using the icons at the left of the screen.

 ## Tableau Dashboard Preview
 **Dashboard Snapshots:**